RalphRSmith/html_code_snippet_syntax_tagger/README.md

 2. Syntax Anylizer
     - categorizes tokens

-3. Outputs html with each token type wrapped in it's own span with class token type
+3. Outputs html with each token wrapped in a span with with the class of its type

 |language token type | coresponding labeled css class|
 |---|---|